California's SB 1383 in Madera County

 The organics program will start on July 1st, 2025.

-Non-compliant property owners will be subject to Madera County's code enforement regulations.
+Non-compliant property owners will be subject to Madera County's code enforcement regulations.